 Only souls and primal matter are permanent in the sense of unchanging, and both of them are all-pervasive.
 Everything else, although also eternal, continually changes.
 All events and phenomena are eternal in the sense that they exist eternally in unmanifest (Skt. avyakta) forms, and then for a brief moment become manifest.
 Thus, the results of actions are already present in the causes.
 Nothing new ever arises.

 The perturbations of primal matter happen according to purely mechanical laws of cause and effect.
 Only the Yoga school says that the god Ishvara causes these perturbations, but only in the sense of being the stimulus for them.
-Thus, although Ishvara is external to both primal matter and individual souls or persons, Ishvara is not a primal cause that precedes the existence of the other two and creates them by his will.
-Ishvara, primal matter, and individual souls are all equally eternal.
+Thus, although Ishvara is external to both primal matter and individual souls or beings, Ishvara is not a primal cause that precedes the existence of the other two and creates them by his will.
+Ishvara, primal matter, and individual beings are all equally eternal.

 Mahayana Buddhism says that all beings are capable of attaining liberation and enlightenment, but it is not inevitable that everyone will.
 Even if someone is surrounded by all the Buddhas and bodhisattvas of the universe, if the person is not receptive and not interested, he or she would not listen to the Buddha’s teachings and would not think about or practice the Dharma.